-- (1) Clearing agency Today, the definition of clearing agency applies only to The Canadian Depository for Securities Limited (CDS).
-The definition takes into account the fact that securities regulatory authorities in Ontario and Québec currently recognize or otherwise regulate clearing agencies in Canada under provincial securities legislation.
-The functional meaning of clearing agency can be found in the securities legislation of certain jurisdictions. - (2) Custodian While investment assets are sometimes held directly by investors, most are held on behalf of the investor by or through securities accounts maintained with a financial institution or dealer.
+- (1) Clearing agency While the terms "clearing agency" and "recognized clearing agency" are generally defined in securities legislation, we have defined clearing agency for the purposes of the Instrument to narrow its scope to a recognized clearing agency that operates as a securities settlement system.
+The term securities settlement system is defined in National Instrument 24-102 Clearing Agency Requirements as a system that enables securities to be transferred and settled by book entry according to a set of predetermined multilateral rules.
+Today, the definition of clearing agency in the Instrument applies to CDS Clearing and Depository Services Inc. (CDS).
+For the purposes of the Instrument, a clearing agency includes, in Québec, a clearing house and settlement system within the meaning of the Securities Act (Québec).
+See subsection 1.2(2). - (2) Custodian While investment assets are sometimes held directly by investors, most are held on behalf of the investor by or through securities accounts maintained with a financial institution or dealer.
 The definition of custodian includes both a financial institution (non-dealer custodian) and a dealer acting as custodian (dealer custodian).
 Most institutional investors, such as pension and mutual funds, hold their assets through custodians that are prudentially-regulated financial institutions.
 However, others (like hedge funds) often maintain their investment assets with dealers under so-called prime-brokerage arrangements.
-A financial institution or dealer in Canada need not necessarily have a direct contractual relationship with an institutional investor to be considered a custodian of portfolio assets of the institutional
+A financial institution or dealer in Canada need not necessarily have a direct contractual relationship with an institutional investor to be considered a custodian of portfolio assets of the institutional investor for the purposes of the Instrument if it is acting as sub-custodian to a global custodian or international central securities depository.